 Next I lay a yard of my backing fabric right side down on the table (or floor if you want).
 It's a good idea to tape it down, although I didn't because I was in a rush.
 You can follow my quilt basting tutorial here or keep reading.

 After the backing fabric, you place a piece of batting that is same size or slightly smaller, and finally the woven top.
 Don't take the freezer paper off yet!

 After you've made your quilt sandwich, you're going to start safety-pinning.
 I safety pinned all along, every several inches.
 I rolled the quilt up as I went along to make things easier.

-After the enter quilt is pinned, I sewed a border around the perimeter of the quilt to keep those ends together.
-I always use the edge of my presser foot as my seam allowance guide.
-So I lined up the edge of the presser foot with the edge of the outermost woven strip (not the little outer pieces that aren’t really woven, they will be cut off) and sewed all around the perimeter.
+After the center quilt is pinned, I sewed a border around the perimeter of the quilt to keep those ends together.
+I always use the edge of my presser foot as my seam allowance guide (which is about a 3/8th seam allowance.)
+I lined up the edge of the presser foot with the edge of the outermost woven strip (not the little outer pieces that aren't really woven, they will be cut off) and sewed all around the perimeter.
 Make sense?
 And yes I sewed right through the freezer paper.

 To quilt, I just sewed about 1/4 inch from the edge of each strip.
 It makes a grid, which is quite delightful, I think.

 To finish the quilt, I used my perfect machine binding method.
 Then I threw it in the washer to get the ragged wrinkly quilt look.
 Yay!